JackDunnNZ/sublime-ampl/README.md

 Comments are also highlighted.
 In AMPL, line comments are started by `#`, and block comments are delineated by `/*` `*/`.

+To solve an AMPL model, `ctrl+B` (Build) will invoke AMPL on the `.run` file for the model.
+This can be done from any of the files for the model, provided that the `.run` script shares the same name as the current file e.g. building `example.mod` would invoke AMPL on `example.run`.

 ## Support

 This package is a port of the AMPL highlighting scheme for VIM.
 If there are any issues or suggestions to do with the highlighting, please let me know.